The 5 most amazing art deco renovations in Miami

 1) The Colony Theatre

 With its unmistakable movie marquee and streamlined, geometric architecture rising behind it, The Colony is one of the last original buildings on Lincoln Road.
-It debuted as Paramount Pictures in 1935 and recently completed a three-year, 6,5 million-dollar restoration.
+It debuted as Paramount Pictures in 1938 and underwent a 6,5-million-dollar restoration 80 years later.
 Cherish every step on those priceless terrazzo floors.

 2) Hotel Breakwater